lsst/rtn-019/index.rst

 Telescope & Site Build/Release
 -------------------------------

 This service consumes containers built by Telescope & Site (in Operations, Observatory Operations) and SQuaRE collaborates with the Telescope & Site release co-ordinator and scientist on adding the JupyterLab layer on top of those containers for the notebook service (nublado).
-We occasionally meet to resolve issues across (or about) our interface, eg https://confluence.lsstcorp.org/display/DM/2021-04-14+Build+Workshop
+We occasionally meet to resolve issues across (or about) our interface, eg our recent `Build Workshop <https://confluence.lsstcorp.org/display/DM/2021-04-14+Build+Workshop>`_

 Telescope IT
 -------------